BIKRAM-SAHA/Gmap-Graviti-assignment/README.md

 # TODO

-- add support for changin means of transport(right now shows results for DRIVING)
+- add support for changing means of transport(right now shows results for DRIVING)
 - enable dynamic form for adding more stop points
 - add support for alternative routes